Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 1

 Nuggets vs. Lakers Betting Trends

-- The Nuggets outscore opponents by 3.3 points per game (scoring 115.8 points per game to rank 12th in the league while giving up 112.5 per outing to rank eighth in the NBA) and have a +273 scoring differential overall.
+- The Nuggets have a +273 scoring differential, topping opponents by 3.3 points per game.
+They're putting up 115.8 points per game to rank 12th in the league and are giving up 112.5 per outing to rank eighth in the NBA.

-- These teams rack up 233 points per game between them, 10.5 more than this game's point total.
+- The two teams average 233 points per game combined, 10.5 more points than this game's total.

-- Combined, these teams surrender 229.1 points per game, 6.6 more points than this matchup's over/under.
+- Combined, these teams allow 229.1 points per game, 6.6 more points than this matchup's total.

 Nuggets Player Props